CHCAA-EDUX/Programming-for-the-Humanities-E21/CURRICULUM.md

 Introduces how to regulate the order in which a Python program's code executes.
 In programming, control flow is regulated by conditional statements, loops and function calls.

-#### Coding Café: Basic Unix
+#### Coding Café: Coding challenges ####

-Using the Unix shell (command line interpreter) and terminal (text input/output environment) is an important tool for file managment, automation and client-server communication.
-This café will introduce basic commands and shell scripting.

-In this coding café, we continue with the Unix shell and terminal focusing on automation and workflows.
+In this coding café, you will solve [coding challenges](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E21/blob/main/exercises/excr_02_control_flow.md) about control flow in groups of two or four.
+Be sure that you can answer the [basic python challenges](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E21/blob/main/exercises/excr_01_basic_python.md) before you start.
 ##### Reading #####

 * Sweigart 2019, chp 2: [Flow Control](https://automatetheboringstuff.com/2e/chapter2/)